visualjerk/visualjerk-blog/articles/vue-app-wide-modal-dialogs.md

 ![Context Intellisense](./assets/vue-app-wide-modal-dialog-context-intellisense.gif)

 And that's it.
 We have created a solid foundation for dialogs that can be used application wide.
+We have also ensured it is type safe and offers a straightforward way to extend.

-I hope you enjoyed it and would love to read your thoughts about this approach.
+I hope you enjoyed this article and would love to read your thoughts about the approach.
 Also I am always curious to see other solutions.
 Feel free to leave a comment.

+❤️ Thanks for reading!

-## 📖 Further Reading
+## 📖 Recommended Articles

 - [Modal & Nonmodal Dialogs: When (& When Not) to Use Them](https://www.nngroup.com/articles/modal-nonmodal-dialog/)